The Emergency Volunteer Air Corps promotes

 SPECIAL NOTICE FOR VOLUNTEER PILOTS

-READ ABOUT RECENT DISASTER RELIEF EFFORTS INCLUDING FOR THE HAITI EARTHQUAKE
+READ ABOUT PRIOR DISASTER RELIEF EFFORTS INCLUDING FOR HURRICANE

 and guidelines for responding to disasters and other